GarrickZ2/LeetGroup/readme.md

 | Group Member Related Feature | [Here](feature_readme/group_member_feature.md) |
 | Group Card Related Feature   | [Here](feature_readme/group_card_feature.md)   |

+# Features of Project Launch
+- On group's home page, there is a red button called `Destroy Group`, click it and a small window will pop up asking you to confirm.
+By clicking the yes, this group will be destroyed.
+- On the dashboard page, short-cuts for commonly used functionalities are added for quicker access.
+We have the shortcuts for viewing profile, changing password, creating new cards, viewing all cards, and joining group.
+We also add the group overview information on dashboard.
+- After you go to `Card-All Cards` page, you will see all the cards you've created.
+Click any card, you will see `Finish!` button at the right side.
+Click it and this card will be transferred to `Finished Cards` tab.
+- Under the `Card` tab of navigation bar, we add a sub-tab called `Finished Cards`, which stores all the cards that user marks as finished.
+Finished cards will not show in `Card-All Cards` page.
 # Features of iteration 2
 - After a user login, on the **top right** corner, there is a green button called `+ create`, click it and you can click `create group` to create a group.